 Since we can live offspring, it doesn’t make sense for nature to invest in costly self-repair mechanisms.

-The perfect trade off between length of life and offspring optimization depends on a number of variable including reproductive biology, risk of death, and the cost of various repairs.
+The perfect trade-off between length of life and offspring optimization depends on a number of variables including reproductive biology, risk of death, and the cost of various repairs.

 Pursuit of Extramarital Sex: We’re Not Fully Monogamous

 Culture and upbringing greatly influences the pursuit of extramarital sex.